Kenai Backcountry Lodge Seasonal Management

 - All positions (including managers) have camp chores and dishwashing duties.
 Please note: all dishwashing at this lodge is done by hand using a three-step method.

 - Ability to routinely lift and load luggage, supplies and equipment (up to 75 pounds).

 - Ability to live and work in a communal, camp-like atmosphere.

 Seasonal KBL Lodge Manager

 Seasonal KBL Assistant Lodge Manager

 The Seasonal Lodge Managers will coordinate all aspects of our Kenai Backcountry Lodge.
-These positions will typically work a 40-hour week but must be flexible to work more especially during the training period of May and early June.
+These positions will typically work 45-50 hours per week but must be flexible to work more especially during the training period of May and early June.
 Day-to-day schedule may fluctuate depending on arrivals and guest occupancy at the lodge.
 These dynamic positions requires experience in staff leadership and supervision, program logistics and scheduling, general maintenance skills, experience running a backcountry lodge, experience with boat operation and maintenance and Alaska natural history interpretation.

 Duties may include but are not limited to: